zamartz/OmniFormTracker/README.md

 * Report on Errors Corrected.
 Changes "error" to the class that signifies an error on a form element.

    `var errorflagclass = "error";`

+* Reports with either form element 'id" or "name" in patch.
+Reports with the form "id" first and the "name" as fallback.
+If there is no "id" or "name" defined for the form element "No ID or NAME" is returned.

+* Edit `/*SEND SPECIFIC PROPS*/ /* s.linkTrackVars = 'prop5,prop6,events'; */ /*SENDS ALL ON PAGE*/ s.linkTrackVars = '';`
+If you set `s.linkTrackVars` all omniture events on page will report.
+If defined only the narrow scope will be corrolated to the form tracking

 ## License